How to register

 There are 3 ways to register as an organ, eye, and tissue donor:

-Saying "yes” to organ, eye, and tissue donation provides your legal consent to donate all organs, eyes, and tissues for life-saving or enhancing transplant.
-This isn't related in any way to whole body research programs
+Saying "yes" provides your legal consent to donate all organs, eyes, and tissues for life-saving or enhancing transplant.
+This isn't related in any way to whole body research programs.

 Transplantable organs and tissues include: heart, lungs, liver, kidneys, pancreas, small intestine, heart valves, skin, bone, connective tissue, veins, eyes, and corneas.